-Although it spent a number of years lying abandoned, Oakfield Park has largely been owned and occupied by several local families including the Morrows, Mc Elhinney’s and Pattersons.
-Oakfield Park was acquired in 1996 by the current owners Sir Gerry and Lady Heather Robinson who commissioned a major refurbishment and restoration of the house and grounds.
+Although it spent several years lying abandoned, Oakfield Park has largely been owned and occupied by several local families, including the Morrows, Mc Elhinney’s and Pattersons.
+Oakfield Park was acquired in 1996 by the current owners Sir Gerry and Lady Heather Robinson, who commissioned a major refurbishment and restoration of the house and grounds.

 Alterations made during Victorian times and earlier were reversed and where possible the house returned to its original design.
 Wherever possible, the existing floorboards, stairs and panelling internally were retained and restored.
 The gardens have matured quickly and to-date more than 40,000 trees have been planted.
 An international collection of Oaks (Quercus) has been established in recent years.

 A Victorian Ram Pump which was installed at Oakfield Park in 1864 is still in operation.
 It was used to pump water from a nearby stream up to the main house.
-This pump has been restored and is still in use today, supplying fresh water to the formal ponds in the walled garden.
+For any Donegal sightseeing visitors, this pump has been restored and is still in use today, supplying fresh water to the formal ponds in the walled garden.

 The Gardens Transformed

 In the lower gardens a boggy field was transformed into a large lake, planted with reeds and wild flowers.
 This is now home to swans and abundant wildlife.
 A Castle Folly built on the opposite shore provides stunning views.

 From 2002 onwards, thousands of native Irish trees have been planted, to create a lush woodland.
 Winding through these gardens is a 4.5km narrow gauge railway.
 The Duchess of Difflin steam engine, with her carriages in the traditional red & cream livery of the “Wee Donegal” and Oakfield’s “Thomas” give pleasure to children and enthusiasts alike during summer weekends.